City landscape

 • Infrastructure policy

-• Lessons Learned on mega Programmes
+• Lessons learned on mega programmes – EWR and HS2

-• Role of emerging technologies and contribution of start-ups
+• Role of emerging technologies and contribution of start-ups in infrastructure implementation.

-• Current state of research and new directions
+• Current State of Research and New Directions

 More information